 Spanish language students to travel to Spain (biennially) on a three-week study tour in conjunction with the Adelaide School of Languages as an addition to our Spanish language program.
-Students live with local families, attend Spanish language lessons delivered through Enforex and visit many popular tourist attractions.
+Students live with local families, attend Spanish language lessons delivered through Enforex (an external provider) and visit many popular tourist attractions.
 This greatly benefits the development of language skills and intercultural understanding for all involved.

-PAGE 31
+SAASTA

-South Australian Aboriginal Secondary Training Academy
+South Australian Aboriginal

+Secondary Training Academy